-For Students Enrolled in the Data Science Immersive program, we offer an additional in-person workshop focused on Python during the week before the class officially starts, usually Monday - Thursday from about 9 AM - 4 PM.
-This is available at no charge for any student who is enrolled in the next cohort.
+For Students Enrolled in the Data Science Immersive program, we offer an additional in-person workshop focused on Python during the week before the class officially starts.
+This is a full-time workshop available at no charge for any student who is enrolled in the next cohort.
 Your Admissions Advisor will provide more information about eligibility and attendance - please be sure to RSVP if you would like to attend.

 If you are very close to the admittance standards for Python, but we feel you would benefit from more practice, we may ask you to confirm you can attend Week 0 before scheduling your second interview.